physik932/code-sample/README.md

 # Charter MOTD - Rishi Sheth

 ## App Deployment
-The app has been deployed to Amazon ElasticBeanstlak via Docker image.
+The app has been deployed to Amazon Elastic Beanstalk via Docker image.
 You can visit it [here](http://motd.us-east-2.elasticbeanstalk.com).

 I also wanted to play with Amazon Route 53 to use my domain to deploy the app.
 I set up an A Record in a Hosted Zone for motd.rishi-sheth.com that you can see [here](http://motd.rishi-sheth.com).